giantswarm/docs/src/content/basics/app-catalog/index.md

 and an _App Catalog_ is a collection of _Apps_.

-We'll provide some _App Catalogs_, but so will our partners, and you too can set up your own internal catalog for your whole company to use.
+We'll provide some _App Catalogs_, but so will our partners, and you too can set up your own internal catalog(s) for your whole company to use.

 ### What makes up the Giant Swarm App Catalog?